Face to Face (1967 film): Plot

-During the American Civil War, Brad Fletcher retires from his position as History Professor at Boston University due to tuberculosis and retreats to Texas.
+Sometime after the American Civil War, Brad Fletcher retires from his position as History Professor at Boston University due to tuberculosis and retreats to Texas.
 The sexually repressed Fletcher is a well-meaning, albeit conceited, liberal who opposes violence and human suffering.
 While taking a siesta, a stagecoach carrying several lawmen and Solomon "Beauregard" Bennet, a captured criminal, stops by Fletcher's hotel.
 When Fletcher tries to give Bennet a drink of water, he is taken hostage, and they escape on the stagecoach before becoming lost in the desert.
 Under Bennet's instructions, Fletcher takes him to a hideout in the forest, where Bennet recovers from his wounds.
 During this time, Fletcher learns from Bennet how to fire a revolver.

-Charley Siringo, a mysterious outlaw, encounters Fletcher and Bennet, convincing the latter to reform his gang, "Bennet’s Raiders".
+Charley Siringo, a mysterious outlaw, encounters Fletcher and Bennet, convincing the latter to reform his gang, "Bennet's Raiders".
 Bennet agrees, and he convinces Fletcher to return to Boston.
 While staying in a hotel in Purgatory City, awaiting an Eastbound train, Fletcher finds Bennet again, who has been hired by businessman Williams to dispatch Sam Taylor's gun-fighting gang; in exchange, Aaron Chase, a Raider, will be freed from prison.
 A gunfight between Bennet and the gunmen ensues, and Fletcher saves Bennet's life by killing one of them.
 Later, as Fletcher prepares to board his train, he decides to follow Bennet and Aaron; they are soon joined by fellow Raiders Vance and Jason.

 Bennet and Fletcher ride to the de Winton Plantation to visit and recruit another Raider, the Southern gentleman Maximillian de Winton.
 Siringo returns and proves his loyalty by killing a sheriff attempting to capture Bennet and the gang.
 Bennet's Raiders ride to their main hideout of Puerto de Fuego, an anarchist community of outsiders and desperados.
 When Bennet and the other Raiders leave to partake in a train robbery, Fletcher accosts Maria, Vance's girlfriend, and they begin an affair.